Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/fraud-and-risk-management/fraud-blocklist.md

 In summary, a blocklist feature empowers merchants to proactively manage the security of their payment processing systems by blocking specific fingerprints, card bins, or extended card bins.
 This not only safeguards against potential fraud but also provides a customizable and flexible approach to control and monitor payment transactions effectively.

-## How does Blocklist work at Hyperswitch?
+## How does Blocklist work at Superstream?

 Currently we support blocking three types of resources i.e. card numbers (payment instrument), card bin, and extended card bin.
 A prerequisite to use this feature is to enable it using the /blocklist API as mentioned below.